Kurt Zeitzler: Chief of Staff, OKH

 Following Zeitzler's promotion, Hitler was initially impressed with his dedication to his task and fighting spirit.
 In November 1942, Soviet counterattacks surrounded the German Sixth Army in Stalingrad.
 Zeitzler recommended that Sixth Army immediately break out and withdraw from Stalingrad to the Don bend, where the broken front could be restored.
-Hitler instead became enraged, overruled Zeitzler, and personally ordered the Sixth Army to stand fast around Stalingrad, where it was destroyed.
+Hitler became enraged, overruled Zeitzler, and personally ordered the Sixth Army to stand fast around Stalingrad, where it was eventually destroyed.

-Zeitzler was urged by his Army colleagues to give the breakout order himself, but refused to act in an insubordinate manner to the Commander-in-Chief.
-In a gesture of solidarity with the starving troops in Stalingrad, Zeitzler reduced his own rations to their level.
-Hitler was informed of these actions by Martin Bormann.
-After two weeks and the visible loss of some 12 kilos (26 pounds) in weight, Hitler ordered Zeitzler to stop the diet and return to normal rations.

-During early 1943 Zeitzler developed the initial plans for Operation Citadel, the final major German offensive in the east, and convinced Hitler to undertake the offensive despite the objections raised by several other senior officers.
-This battle ended in a strategic defeat for the Germans, and a series of defensive battles ensued.
+During early 1943, Zeitzler developed the initial plans for Operation Citadel, the final major German offensive in the east, and convinced Hitler to undertake the offensive despite the objections raised by several other senior officers.
+The offensive ended in a strategic defeat for the Germans, and a series of defensive battles ensued.

-Zeitzler's relationship with Hitler deteriorated during 1944.
+Zeitzler was promoted to the rank of colonel general in January 1944, but his relationship with Hitler deteriorated during that year.
 Hitler blamed him for the German defeat in the Crimea during April and May.
 This caused Zeitzler to signal his desire to resign.
-By the middle of the year Zeitzler had lost all faith in Hitler's tactics as a result of the deteriorating situation in Western Europe after the Allied landing at Normandy and Hitler's refusal to allow Army Group Centre to withdraw to more defensible positions on the Eastern Front.
-On 1 July Zeitzler suffered a nervous breakdown, and fled Hitler's Berghof residence.
+By the middle of the year, Zeitzler had lost all faith in Hitler's tactics as a result of the deteriorating situation in Western Europe after the Allied landing at Normandy and Hitler's refusal to allow Army Group Centre to withdraw to more defensible positions on the Eastern Front.
+On 1 July, Zeitzler suffered a nervous breakdown, and fled Hitler's Berghof residence.
 Hitler never spoke to him again, and had him dismissed from the Army in January 1945, refusing him the right to wear a uniform.